maidsafe/rfcs/text/0036-launcher-api-v0.5/0036-launcher-api-v0.5.md

 ### Using Content Range Header

-Using the `Range` HTTP header can help in removing the offset and length parameters and drift towards a standard approach for partial read / write operations.
+Using the `Range` HTTP header can help in removing the offset and length parameters and drift towards a standard approach for partial read/write operations.

-Example usage:
+Example usage,
 ```
 Range: bytes=0-
 Range: bytes=0-100
 ```

-If the range header is not specified, the entire file is streamed while reading and the data is appended to the end while writing.
+**If the range header is not specified, the entire file is streamed while reading and the data is appended to the end while writing.**

-### Response Headers
+### Response headers

 #### File Read